ZerBea/hcxtools/README.md

 Most output files will be appended to existing files (with the exception of .cap files).

-Hardware mod (wlandump-ng/wlanresponse)
+Hardware mod (wlandump-ng)
 --------------

-LED flashes 5 times if wlandump-ng/wlanresponse successfully started
+LED flashes 5 times if wlandump-ng successfully started

 LED flashes every 5 seconds if everything is fine

-Press push button at least > 5 seconds until LED turns on (LED turns on if wlandump-ng/wlanresponse terminates)
+Press push button at least > 5 seconds until LED turns on (LED turns on if wlandump-ng terminates)

 Green ACT LED flashes 10 times

 Raspberry Pi turned off and can be disconnected from power supply

-Do not use wlandump-ng, wlanresponse or pioff together!
+Do not use wlandump-ng and pioff together!

 Hardware mod (pioff)